TypographyDesign InspirationLogo Design

 14. FF Meta

 FF Meta arrived in 1991 to dominate the humanist sans serif category.
 With less perfect circular bowls compared to quintessential geometrics, FF Meta better matches the odd shapes and flow of natural handwriting.
-This makes FF Meta feel more lively plus adds distinguishability.
+This makes FF Meta feel more lively and adds distinguishability.
 The family offers both proper and display-styled versions to serve multiple needs.

 FF Meta’s animated quality injects energy and movement—perfect for active consumer brands like Everlast, Red Bull and Nike wishing to accentuate dynamism and high performance—Pairr Meta’s verve with more grounded serifs like Rockwell.